 - Active Directory would have users placed in certain groups or claims, perhaps "interns", "developers", "admins", "contractors", etc.

-- The Teleport administrator will have to define Teleport Roles, for simplicity sake let them be "users", "developers" and "admins".
+- The Teleport administrator will have to define Teleport Roles.
+For example: "users", "developers" and "admins".

 See RBAC for SSH chapter to learn more about configuring RBAC with Teleport.

-The commercial edition of Teleport allows users to retreive their SSH credentials via a single sign-on (SSO) system used by the rest of the organization.
+The commercial edition of Teleport allows users to retrieve their SSH credentials via a single sign-on (SSO) system used by the rest of the organization.